preciso-in/dotfilesCorey/README.md

 This script will:

 - Create symlinks for dotfiles (`.bashrc`, `.zshrc`, etc.)
 - Run macOS-specific configurations
 - Install Homebrew packages and casks
 - Configure Sublime Text and Visual Studio Code

 ## Configuration Files

 - `.bashrc` & `.zshrc`: Shell configuration files for Bash and Zsh.
 - `.shared_prompt`: Custom prompt setup used by both `.bash_prompt` & `.zprompt`
 - `.bash_prompt` & `.zprompt`: Custom prompt setup for Bash and Zsh.
 - `.bash_profile: Setting system-wide environment variables
 - `.aliases`: Aliases for common commands.
 Some are personalized to my machines specifically (e.g. the 'yt' alias opening my YouTube Scripts')
 - `.private`: This is a file you'll create locally to hold private information and shouldn't be uploaded to version control
+- `.envt_vars`: Single place for all variables being exported to shell.
 - `settings/`: Directory containing editor settings and themes for Sublime Text and Visual Studio Code.

 ### Customizing Your Setup

 You're encouraged to modify the scripts and configuration files to suit your preferences.
 Here are some tips for customization:

 - **Dotfiles**: Edit `.shared_prompt`, `.zprompt`, `.bash_prompt` to add or modify shell configurations.
 - **Sublime Text and VS Code**: Adjust settings in the `settings/` directory to change editor preferences and themes.

 ## Contributing